-- Contain Category 1 or Category 2 Bushfire Vegetation. - Contain alluvial or estuarine vegetation adjacent to Formal Reserves (connectivity of these areas was assessed from a land based perspective)

-- Are comprised primarily of native vegetation communities, with vegetation structure (canopy, shrub and understorey) as determined through API and / or vegetation mapping condition information (DECCW 2009, KC 2009). - Where the vegetation is known to support threatened species and/or populations; or was assessed as providing important habitat for threatened and non-threatened fauna species.
-This was primarily determined through and analysis of patch size and connectivity of formal reserves (Figure 4) and remnant vegetation; as well as results from flora and fauna analysis (see Section 3.2). - Consideration of CMA regional habitat mapping (as addressed within Section 3.2.1, and below).
-Areas considered too isolated as mapped at 1: 2,000 were mapped as local rather than regional habitat (eg. lands to the south of Roseville Bridge).
+- Contain Category 1 or Category 2 Bushfire Vegetation. - Contain alluvial or estuarine vegetation adjacent to Formal Reserves (connectivity of these areas was assessed from a land based perspective) - Are comprised primarily of native vegetation communities, with vegetation structure (canopy, shrub and understorey) as determined through API and / or vegetation mapping condition information (DECCW 2009, KC 2009). - Where the vegetation is known to support threatened species and/or populations; or was assessed as providing important habitat for threatened and non-threatened fauna species.
+This was primarily determined through and analysis of patch size and connectivity of formal reserves (Figure 5) and remnant vegetation; as well as results from flora and fauna analysis (see Section 8.3). - Consideration of CMA regional habitat mapping (as addressed within Section 8.3.1, and below).
+Areas considered too isolated as mapped at 1: 2,000 were mapped as local rather than regional habitat (e.g. lands to the south of Roseville Bridge).

-3.4 Biodiversity corridor mapping
+8.5 Biodiversity Corridor mapping

-3.4.1 Background
+8.5.1 Background

-Areas providing regional connectivity are considered to be incorporated within Regional Fauna Habitat mapping (See Sections 3.2.1 & 3.3; Figure 2 and Figure 3).
+Areas providing regional connectivity are considered to be incorporated within Regional Fauna Habitat mapping (See Sections 8.4 and Figure 4).

-A review of Regional and Local Fauna Mapping, fauna analysis, vegetation mapping and Formal Reserves within Ku-ring-gai has identified the following biodiversity connectivity shortcomings (see information with Section 3 for further details):
+A review of Regional and Local Fauna Mapping, fauna analysis, vegetation mapping and Formal Reserves within Ku-ring-gai has identified the following biodiversity connectivity shortcomings:

 - Middle Harbour valley is considered to be poorly connected to surrounding bushland (DECC, 2008c).
 This is due to sites being linked through narrow habitat connections of modified vegetation.
 It is also as a result of road barriers preventing easy connection.
 DECC (2008c) advocate a continuous link between Middle Harbour and Cowan Creek Regional Fauna Habitat in St Ives. - Within the LGA connections between Middle Harbour and Cowan Creek Regional Fauna Habitat is provided by Regional Fauna Habitat 'road crossings' over Mona Vale Road.
 These are areas that form connections between Regional Fauna Habitat over regional, main and some collector roads.
-Required management techniques for these areas are specific to each corridor as briefly addressed within Appendix C. - The Lane Cove Valley bushland is not connected to adjacent protected areas or reserves (DECC 2008c).
+Required management techniques for these areas are specific to each corridor as briefly addressed within Appendix D. - The Lane Cove Valley bushland is not connected to adjacent protected areas or reserves (DECC 2008c).
 DECC (2008c) supports connecting the Lane Cove Valley with bushland in the Berowra Valley in the Hornsby LGA; however this is outside the scope of this report.
 The connectivity of Lane Cove Valley bushland within the Ku-ring-gai LGA is compromised by main roads, specifically Ryde Road and The Comenarra Parkway, intersecting the natural areas.
-Connections between habitat within Lane Cove Valley National Park and Ku-ring-gai Natural Areas and Regional Fauna Habitat is provided by Regional Fauna Habitat 'road crossings', for example across where the Comenarra Parkway divides Lower Dam Creek Reserve and Comenarra Reserve at West Pymble. - That there is no continuous, good condition vegetation / habitat crossing the urban area of Kuring-gai in either a north-south or east-west direction (as supported by Cunningham, 2002).
+Connections between habitat within Lane Cove Valley National Park and Ku-ring-gai Natural Areas and Regional Fauna Habitat is provided by Regional Fauna Habitat 'road crossings', for example across where the Comenarra Parkway divides Lower Dam Creek Reserve and Comenarra Reserve at West Pymble. - That there is no continuous, good condition vegetation / habitat crossing the urban area of Ku-ringgai in either a north-south or east-west direction (as supported by Cunningham, 2002).
 The importance of re-establishing this link was recognised by Conacher Travers (2000), by their recommendation for a broad biolinkage through the urban areas of Ku-ring-gai.